 - K–6 Non-Rated: Only unrated players who are in kindergarten through 6th grade may play in this section.
 An unrated player is one who (1) is not and has never been a member of the USCF, or (2) is a past or present USCF member who has played fewer than four rated games.
 Players will not earn a rating as a result of playing in this section and are not required to be members of the USCF to play in this section.

-For every CSC Series tournament the beginning rating used for each player will be his or her most recently published regular rating on www.uschess.org.
-To see a player’s most recent published rating, use the Player Lookup function to find the player’s record, click on the player’s name, and then look on the Tournament History (“Tnmt.
-Hst”) tab.
-The player’s most recent rating will be the final rating shown for the first tournament listed that qualified for regular rating.
-(For further details please see “Ratings” in the Participant Handbook for 2016-17).
+For every CSC Series tournament the beginning rating used for each player will be his or her official regular rating published on www.uschess.org for the month in which the tournament is played, except in the case of players who are still officially unrated, in which case the player’s most recent rating (if there is one) will be used.
+Note that a player’s official rating might differ from his or her most recent rating if he or she played rated games after the relevant official rating supplement was published.
+For further details please see “Ratings” in the Participant Handbook for 2017-18.
 Because of rating fluctuations, it is sometimes necessary to move a player into a section other than the one for which he or she registered.

 The organizers will provide boards, pieces and clocks for all players as required.
 Players must use clocks in all rated sections.
 In the Non-Rated section, players must use clocks to the extent that they are available.

-Players may enter onsite between 8:00 and 8:30 am.
+Players who have not entered a tournament in advance may enter onsite between 8:00 and 8:30 am.
 Players who entered in advance must arrive and check off their names on the advance entry lists no later than 8:45 am.
 Round 1 begins at 9:00.
 Players arriving after 8:45 am should not expect to be paired in round 1.
 Later rounds start as early as possible.
-Tournaments normally end no later than 1:30 pm, while lower sections typically end sooner than that.
+Play in the K-12 Open section normally ends no later than 1:30 pm, while lower sections typically finish earlier than that.

 Lists of players who entered in advance will be posted at each tournament.
 Upon arriving at the tournament, players are expected to check off their names on these lists to indicate to the tournament directors that they are present.
 At 8:45 am these lists will be taken down, and those players whose names are checked off will be paired for the first round (along with the players who entered onsite).
 Players who neglect to check off their name upon arrival, or arrive after the lists have been taken down, should not expect to be paired in round 1 and will be paired only at the chief tournament director’s discretion.
 Please arrive on time!
 Players who are not paired in round 1 because they did not check in on time will be given a half-point bye for round 1.